Table of contents

-Skip the silent auction—15 ideas to try instead
+Skip the silent auction—15 alternative fundraising ideas to try instead

 1. Try a charity golf tourney, instead of collecting sports memorabilia 🏌